top of page

 ⚔️ How to Win

-• Reduce your opponent’s Arcane Points (starts at 4-5 depending on desired length of gameplay) to zero, OR
+• Reduce your opponent’s Arcane Points (starts at 3-5 depending on desired length of Game play) to zero, OR

 Use a pencil and paper to track Arcane Points.
 Draw four small circles (or more for longer games) next to your opponent’s name.
 When you defeat one of their Duelers, reduce the opponent’s Arcane Points by one.
 If you defeat a Duo, reduce the opponent's Arcane Points by two.
 Defeated Creatures do not count towards Arcane Points.
 When all your Arcane Points are lost you lose.